-- The term "Guaranty Substitution Payment" would be defined to mean "an amount calculated by NSCC in accordance with the calculations set forth in Appendix A [to the Existing Accord (as proposed to be amended)], to include two components: (i) a portion of the Mutually Suspended Member's Required Fund Deposit deficit to NSCC at the time of the cease to act; and (ii) a portion of the Mutually Suspended Member's unpaid Supplemental Liquidity Deposit obligation at the time of the cease to act." - The term "Mutually Suspended Member" would mean "any OCC Participating Member40 that has been suspended by OCC that is also an NSCC Participating Member41 for which NSCC has ceased to act." - The term "Required Fund Deposit" would have the meaning "provided in Rule 4 of NSCC's Rules and Procedures (or any replacement or substitute rule), the version of which, with respect to any transaction or obligation incurred that is the subject of this Agreement, is in effect at the time of such transaction or incurrence of obligation." - The term "Supplemental Liquidity Deposit" would have the meaning "provided in Rule 4A of NSCC's Rules and Procedures (or any replacement or substitute rule),
+- The term "Mutually Suspended Member" would mean "any OCC Participating Member that has been suspended by OCC that is also an NSCC Participating Member for which NSCC has ceased to act." - The term "Required Fund Deposit" would have the meaning "provided in Rule 4 of NSCC's Rules and Procedures (or any replacement or substitute rule), the version of which, with respect to any transaction or obligation incurred that is the subject of this Agreement, is in effect at the time of such transaction or incurrence of obligation." - The term "Supplemental Liquidity Deposit" would have the meaning "provided in Rule 4A of NSCC's Rules and Procedures (or any replacement or substitute rule), the version of which, with respect to any transaction or obligation incurred that is the subject of this Agreement, is in effect at the time of such transaction or incurrence of obligation."